13,000 people hanged in secret at Syrian prison, Amnesty says

 'Just a headline'

-Syrian President Bashar al-Assad's regime has previously been accused of extrajudicial killings and war crimes during the country's civil war, which broke out in 2011.
+President Assad's regime has previously been accused of extrajudicial killings and war crimes during the country's civil war, which broke out in 2011.

 In 2014, CNN was given a copy of a report that found "direct evidence" of "systematic torture and killing" by the Syrian government, based on photographs leaked by a Syrian defector.